cattynip/kirvy-mobile/README.md

 # Webtoon App

-This is a project for getting used to Dart and Flutter envrionment.
+This is a project for learning how to make a simple application with Dart, and Flutter.
+The course that I took was [Flutter For Beginners](https://nomadcoders.co/flutter-for-beginners?utm_medium=website&utm_source=webpage&utm_campaign=roadmap) from Nomadcoders.

-I can be 100% sure that the sorce code and the final product will be messed up with so many things becuase this is for learning, not developing an app.
+Now, this project is done.
+Next project for learning Flutter but deeplier, is [TikTok Clone Coding](https://nomadcoders.co/tiktok-clone?utm_medium=website&utm_source=webpage&utm_campaign=roadmap), and the repository for that is [here](https://github.com/cattynip/ticktok).